xdietcode/mkitchen/README.md

 **Our Mission:**

 Minimalist Kitchen aims to provide customers the best collections of recipes that can be used to cook delicious foods with minimal ingredients needed in 30 minutes or less.
-With our upcoming add-on features such as extended recipes subcategories, we believe our services will optimize the experience of recipe searching by providing you easy and quick-ready recipes, and save you the hassle of shopping related products from different other places.
+With our upcoming add-on features such as in-site shopping cart, we believe our services will optimize the experience of recipe searching by providing you easy and quick-ready recipes, and save you the hassle of shopping related products from different other places.
 <br>
 <br>